JINHXu/NNpuzzle/README.md

 list (and not in the OPEN list already), add the state to the OPEN list.

 4. Continue with 1.

-Hint: Use stacks for maintaining the open list.
+Use stacks for maintaining the open list.
 This will implement *depth-first search*.

 ## 4.5 Use of Heuristic Information